The best way through bullshit was to wade in, hold your nose with one hand and a grenade in the other, and cut straight to it.Alexandra Bracken

 The incentive for everyone peddling some variant of ESG is a fat cheque.
 Nothing wrong with it, but not when the practices are dishonest, and I’ll get into more detail about just how shady and unethical the practices of some of the biggest proponents of ESG are apart from the McKinsey example above.

 To sum up, my issue has been with the duplicitous ESG sales pitches that all things ESG are good for the investors.
-There’s no conclusive evidence of that yet, we might one day.
+There’s no conclusive evidence of that yet.
+We might one day but not yet.
 Whether companies focus on ESG issues isn’t solely their choice.
 Companies answer to shareholders.
 The answer to this question also depends on regulations, consumers, asset managers, advocacy groups, lobbyists and so on.

 Asset managers on their own aren’t the sole deciders of a company’s focus.
 And this gets even trickier as we go along.
 Who are asset managers to decide what a company should do?
 Shouldn’t they be working to maximise the returns of the investors whose money they are managing?
 Sure, they say that ESG is good for returns hence their push to drive companies to do good.
 But what if it doesn’t end there?
 What if an asset manager decides to project his morality, his subjective views of what’s right and what’s wrong and tries to express those views through other people’s money he is managing?
 After all, we all know just how ethical asset managers are.